jf/bb-ops/README.md

 GitLab pipeline -> Teams notifier _(Workflows-ready!)_

-`pipeline-notifier` is currently available as a docker image on Docker Hub at https://github.com/jf/pipeline-notifier.
+`pipeline-notifier` is available as a [docker image](https://hub.docker.com/r/jeffreyjflim/pipeline-notifier) for use in GitLab pipelines.

-To use this in your GitLab pipeline, you will need to provide following environment variables to the container:
+You will need to provide the following environment variables to the container:
-- `TEAMS_WEBHOOK_URL`: your webhook URL for posting the notification to Teams.
+- `TEAMS_WEBHOOK_URL`: your webhook URL for posting notifications to Teams.
 For your Workflows action's `Message` parameter, use `@{triggerBody()?['text']}`.
 More detailed setup instructions forthcoming, but for now, see [this GitLab issues comment](https://gitlab.com/gitlab-org/gitlab/-/issues/471344#note_2022899536).
-- `GITLAB_TOKEN`: GitLab API token (needed to get the actual raw commit message)
+- `GITLAB_TOKEN`: GitLab API token (needed to get the actual _raw_, un-expanded commit message)
 - `AUTHOR_STYLE`: desired "author mention style".
 Can be one of `name`, `name_email`, `email`, or `username`.

 Sample YAML snippet for usage in GitLab: